I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 All right.

-You sure you can do this.
+You sure you can do this?

 All right.

-We're gonna call them up.
+We're going to call them up.

-This is I just want to see who answers.
+I just want to see who answers.

-I'll report a star.
+I'll report a start.

-You know, somewhere in Loxahatchee.
+I'll report a starvation, you know, somewhere in Loxahatchee.

 Thank you for calling 211.